Technical OverviewQumulo Core is a high-performance file data platform. Here's how it works.

 Data stored in a Qumulo file data platform can be viewed both in its current form and in previous versions via snapshots.
 These snapshots use a unique write-out-of-place methodology that only consumes space when changes occur.
 This makes Qumulo’s snapshots both efficient and performant.
 Snapshots are controlled by a snapshot policy that articulates the portion of the namespace to be protected, the frequency of the snapshots, and how long the snapshots are kept.

 Snapshots policies can be linked with replication policies.
 This enables snapshots to be replicated to a second Qumulo file data platform and enables frequent snapshots to be kept on one Qumulo file data platform and less frequent snapshots on another (a common enterprise data loss and ransomware protection strategy).
-Snapshots can be restored by administrators via the visual interface/CLI/API, or by end users via client OS tools (e.g. “Previous Versions” in Windows).
+Administrators can restore snapshots and individual files can be restored via the visual interface/CLI/API, or directly by end-users via client tools (e.g. “Previous Versions” in Windows).
 The limit on the total number of snapshots in a Qumulo file data platform is measured in the tens of thousands, higher than most other systems.

 Replication enables users to copy, move, and synchronize data across multiple Qumulo file data platforms.
 Our replication technology offers two core capabilities: efficient data movement and granular identification of changed data.
 Qumulo’s replication is continuous, meaning that any new changes to a replicated directory will be identified and moved, asynchronous, and uni-directional.
 Our replication technology leverages snapshots to create a list of changed file regions in a given time period, which are then moved to a second Qumulo file data platform over an encrypted data transfer protocol.
 The list of changed files is available as its own API endpoint, which third party ISVs use to integrate Qumulo into data backup systems.
 Qumulo’s replication works across any two Qumulo file data platforms including on-prem to cloud, cloud-to-cloud, and across cloud regions.
 Replication is used to enable petabyte-scale backup, especially when coupled with snapshot replication disaster recovery including failover and failback.
 It also enables hybrid cloud and cloud bursting, multicloud and multi-region infrastructure, and remote collaboration scenarios.